aiegoo/documentation/pages/mydoc/mydoc_rostopic.md

 - rqt_bag
 - rqt_web

-ROS GUI is designed as a plugin architecture which allows users to quickly implement !t-based GUI's plugins with ROS for state information.
+ROS GUI is designed as a plugin architecture which allows users to quickly implement Qt-based GUI's plugins with ROS for state information.

 rqt_console/logger provides graphical itnerface to capture and broadcast log messages for filtering. _bag is designed to view ros bag contents such as images and visualized outputs (via rqt_plot). _web is integrated work space for ROS GUI.